 - Be bear aware!
 All campsites have bear proof boxes where you should store your food.
 Don’t leave food out on picnic tables unattended, even for a couple of minutes while you go to the bathroom.

-- There is no “free camping” in Banff, Yoho & Jasper National Parks, like we have on BLM Land.
+- There is no “free camping” in Banff, Yoho, & Jasper National Parks, like we have on BLM Land in the US.
 You are only allowed to stay in designated sites, and I wouldn’t recommend trying to sneak around and sleep in a trailhead parking lot overnight.
 These lots are patrolled, and they do make people move.
 I “stealth-camped” one night of my trip off the Icefields Parkway where all of the sites were full and was paranoid the entire night about getting busted.

 - If you snag a first-come, first-served site that you like, set up shop there for a few days and explore around there.
 You’ll have a better time if you don’t have to search for a new campsite every single morning.

-The campgrounds in Banff are divided into two areas; Bow Valley campgrounds and Icefields Parkway campgrounds.
+Banff camping is divided into two areas; Bow Valley Campgrounds and Icefields Parkway Campgrounds.

-The Bow Valley Campgrounds includes the campgrounds in the towns of Banff and Lake Louise, plus all of the campsites in between.
-The Icefields Parkways campgrounds include everything north of Lake Louise until you get to the Jasper National Park border.
+The Bow Valley Campgrounds include the campgrounds in the towns of Banff and Lake Louise, plus all of the campsites in between.
+The Icefields Parkways Campgrounds include everything north of Lake Louise until you get to the Jasper National Park border.

-There are 2,462 sites located within 14 campgrounds so options are plentiful, although it’s also one of the most popular areas in the Canadian Rockies.
-For that reason, if you know your dates, we strongly suggest making reservations.
-That way you won’t have to worry about not finding a spot.
+There are 2,462 sites located within 14 campgrounds, so options are plentiful, although it’s also one of the most popular areas in the Canadian Rockies.
+For that reason, if you know your dates, we strongly suggest making reservations so you won’t have to worry about not finding a spot.

 Campgrounds Closest to the Town of Banff

 If you want to explore the town of Banff, the closest campgrounds are the Tunnel Mountain Campgrounds and the Two Jacks Campgrounds, followed by Johnston Canyon.
-100% of the sites at theses sets of campgrounds are reservable by advanced reservation.
+100% of the sites at these campgrounds are reservable by advanced reservation.